 Now, solving equations (i) and (ii)

 Current through 1 Ohm resistor is given by

 The negative sign indicates the current is flowing from node B to A.

-For the circuit shown below we will determine the node voltages for node 1 and 2 using nodal analysis.
+For the circuit shown below, we will determine the node voltages for nodes 1 and 2 using nodal analysis.

 Now, applying KCL at node 2 we have

 So, we have